 Once you’ve completed, you need to trim the thread and then fluff up the faux fur of your DIY pom pom!

 Your DIY Pom Pom Keychain!

 There you have it!
-A fun, easy DIY faux fur pom pom keychain which makes a perfect DIY gift this holiday season!
+A fun, easy faux fur pom pom keychain which makes a perfect DIY gift this holiday season!

 As I said at the start, these are super easy pom pom keychains to make at home – and they make great little gifts for unexpected visitors during the holidays too!